shokrof/jekyll-now/_posts/2017-12-11-cqf_assessment.md

 ### Merging Test
 In Merge Test, I am going to dive deep in the merging capabilities of cqf.
 From Theoretical view, there is some constraints on the filters that must be met before merging.
 Mod operation is always used before adding the hash value to the sketch.
 Khmer uses calculate hash value mod sketch range.
-Since Quotient filter must use the same hash functions to be merged, Only sketches with the same range can be merged.
+Since Quotient filter must use the same hash functions to be merged, Only filters with the same range can be merged.
 Same range constraint is more relaxed of same sizes.
-Sketches with bigger sizes but smaller remaining parts can be merged as long as the haves the same number of hash-bits.
+Filters with bigger sizes but smaller remaining parts can be merged as long as the haves the same number of hash-bits.

 From [Storage.hh](https://github.com/shokrof/khmer/blob/DibMaster/include/oxli/storage.hh): Line 438

 ![qfadd.png]({{ site.baseurl }}/images/qfadd.png "qf")

 I did two experiments to test the above theory.
 First, I tried to merge two Quotient Filters with the same size into new one(also same size).
 CQF successfully merged the two filters.
-Then, I tried to merge two sketches of different sizes.
+Then, I tried to merge two filters of different sizes.
 As expected the code fails at the merging function.

 CQF can only merge filters using the same number of hashbits.
 Different size filters can be merged as long as they have the same number of bits; remaining parts is different in this case.